 The total load acting on a structure is basically categorized as dead load and live load.
 Both are the same gravity loads acting on a structure in the vertical direction but are different in exerting the stresses on the structure.

-The dead and live load combination are used in calculation of length, depth of column and beams.
-Building’s life span is dependent on the different design criterion.
+The dead and live load combination is used in the calculation of the length and depth of the column and beams.
+A building’s life span is dependent on the different design criteria.

 Live load requirements vary for a truss compared to a dam.
 Loads on a structure have to be calculated carefully.
-Load per meter, or area are used in design.
+Load per meter, or area, is used in design.

 The anticipated live loads should be scientific in calculation.
-The minimum design load types should be capable to withstand all weight of people and change over the life.
+The minimum design load types should be capable of withstanding all the weight of people and change over the life.

 Part of the building may carry more live load, which can be changed to uniformly distributed live load.
 Examples of live loads vary based on structure.
 In the design of a structure, occupancy and intended use should also be known.